Chiles en Nogada: A Fiesta in Your Mouth!

-Chiles en nogada even plays a significant role in the beautiful and romantic book (and movie) Como Agua Para Chocolate (Like Water for Chocolate).
+Chiles en nogada plays a significant role in the beautiful and romantic book (and movie) Como Agua Para Chocolate (Like Water for Chocolate).
 In it, the protagonist, Tita, expresses her emotions through the dishes that she cooks.
 In one significant scene, Tita serves chiles en nogada at a wedding dinner, and all the guests are overcome with passion and desire, remembering past and current loves.
 The only clip I could find is in Italian, but it doesn't really matter because the images tell the story.
-Can't guarantee that you and your guests will have the same reaction, but it doesn't hurt to try!
+I can't guarantee that you and your guests will have the same reaction, but it doesn't hurt to try!

 A Few Final Hints and Tips